secretstartups/handbook/people-group/learning-and-development/elevate/index.html.md

 This section includes key resources for the Learning and Development team who delivers Elevate.

-### Lanugage
+### Language

-Refer to the table below to algin on language used to talk about Elevate.
+Refer to the table below to align on language used to talk about Elevate.

 | Term | Definition |
 | ----- | ---------- |